dtrosien/data-collector/README.md

 ### Build Docker Image
 #### update sqlx cli
 update sqlx cli to version of toml (same cargo install sqlx command from above)

+    cargo install sqlx-cli
 #### Prepare sqlx meta for offline mode
 To create a json file in .sqlx which will be used in offline mode (needed to build docker) to check the queries, run:

-    cargo sqlx prepare
+    cargo sqlx prepare -- --tests
 The created file needs to be checked into git.
+(If you just get one file with the database in it, then something went wrong.)
 #### In Case of Error or no file output etc:
 If no file was created or not updated after the code was changed, run cargo clean and then try the prepare command again:

     cargo clean

 #### Run Docker Build
-When the file is up-to-date the docker build command should finish successfully.
+When the file is up-to-date the docker build command should finish successfully (will take a few minutes).

     docker build --tag data-collector --file Dockerfile .